MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 ## In this guide

 The following topics and procedures are provided in this guide.
 An estimate of the time required to complete each procedure is also provided.
-The amount of time required to complete these procedures will vary depending on the resources available to the Hyper-V host, and subsequently to the hosted VMs, such as processor speed, disk speed, and network speed.
+Time required to complete procedures will vary depending on the resources available to the Hyper-V host and assigned to VMs, such as processor speed, memory allocation, disk speed, and network speed.

 <div style='font-size:9.0pt'>

 <TABLE border=1 cellspacing=0 cellpadding=0>
-<TR><TH>Topic<TH>Description<TH>Time required
+<TR><TH>Topic<TH>Description<TH>Time
-<TR><TD>[Terminology used in this guide](#terminology-used-in-this-guide)<TD>Terms used in this guide.<TD>
+<TR><TD>[Terminology in this guide](#terminology-in-this-guide)<TD>Terms used in this guide.<TD>
-<TR><TD>[Hardware and software requirements](#hardware-and-software-requirements)<TD>Prerequisites to complete this guide.<TD>10 minutes
+<TR><TD>[Hardware and software requirements](#hardware-and-software-requirements)<TD>Prerequisites to complete this guide.<TD>
 <TR><TD>[Lab setup](#lab-setup)<TD>A description and diagram of the PoC environment that is configured.<TD>5 minutes
 <TR><TD>[Configure the PoC environment](#configure-the-poc-environment)<TD>Parent topic for procedures.<TD>
 <TR><TD>[Verify support and install Hyper-V](#verify-support-and-install-hyper-v)<TD>Verify that installation of Hyper-V is supported, and install the Hyper-V server role.<TD>10 minutes